arquadrado/discounts/readme.md

 }
 ```

-After receiving the order, the app will proceed to load all the active discounts and pass the order through them.
+After receiving the order, the app will proceed to load the assigned discount service and use it process order.
+The default **DiscountService** will load all the active discounts and pass the order through them.
 If any discount applies to that order the value of the discount will be appended to the order, and also the description of the discount.
 Discounts can accumulate and have different targets.
 All the discounts are configurable and the are represented by entries in the database.
 Here's the structure of a discount:

 - `name` - Name of the discount
 - `description` - Description of the discount